sharpwang/lottonnp/README.md

 lottonnp
 ========

-using nn to predict chinese union lotto
+an android application, using nn to predict chinese union lotto